Valrico Subdivision: Valrico to Bartow and Homeland

 The Seaboard Air Line Railroad built the segment of the line from Welcome Junction to Nichols around 1905.
 It was built as an extension of the Plant City, Arcadia, and Gulf Railroad (which is today the Plant City Subdivision), which Seaboard had bought earlier that year.
-Seaboard extended the line east to Mulberry and Bartow in 1912.
-At the same time, Seaboard also built track from Edison Junction southeast to Bradley Junction to connect with the Charlotte Harbor and Northern Railway.
+Seaboard extended the line east to Mulberry and Bartow in 1912 and spurs to various phosphate facilities were built as well.

-The Valrico Subdivision crossed the Atlantic Coast Line Railroad's Bone Valley Branch (now the Bone Valley Subdivision) in Mulberry.
-The junction of these two lines is today located in the median of State Road 37 and the lines are connected through Mulberry Yard.
-The line also connected to the Charlotte Harbor and Northern Railway (now the Achan Subdivision) in Mulberry which at the time went as far as Port Boca Grande where a vast majority of phosphate was shipped in the early 20th century.

-By 1916, Seaboard would extend the line east from Bartow to Lake Wales, Alcoma, Hesperides, and Walinwa.
+In 1914, the Seaboard Air Line built track from just east of Bartow (at a point known historically as Pembroke Junction) south through Homeland to the now-defunct Coronet Pembroke Mine.
+By 1916, Seaboard would extend the line from Bartow (Pembroke Junction) east to Lake Wales, Alcoma, Hesperides, and Walinwa.
+Track south of Pembroke Junction then became known as the Pembroke Spur.
 At Walinwa, the line connected to the Kissimmee River Railway which continued east to Nalaca where it served a turpentine mill.
-Track from just east of Bartow (at a point known historically as Pembroke Junction) south to Homeland was part of a Seaboard spur built in 1914 to the now-defunct Coronet Pembroke Mine.
-Track east of Bartow to Lake Wales was abandoned in the early 1980s (the junction where the Plant City Subdivision meets the CSX S Line in Plant City is still known today as Lake Wales Junction because of this extension).
+Due to this extension, the junction with the Seaboard's main line in Plant City was named Lake Wales Junction (which the junction is still named today).

-Seaboard built the Valrico Cutoff in 1925 which connected the Seaboard main line (CSX's S Line) at Valrico with the track at Welcome Junction.
-This is today is the westernmost trackage of the line and it was built to shorten the distance from Mulberry to Tampa.
-Seaboard designated the line as the Valrico Subdivision.
+Seaboard built the Valrico Cutoff in 1925 which connected the Seaboard main line at Valrico with the track at Welcome Junction.
+The Valrico Cutoff was built to shorten the distance from Mulberry to Tampa by bypassing Plant City.
+Seaboard then designated the line from Valrico to Lake Wales and beyond as the Valrico Subdivision.
 The Valrico Cutoff also crossed Seaboard's Sarasota Subdivision at Durant which also shortened the distance from Tampa to Sarasota.
+The original track north to Plant City remained in service and was later considered a branch of the Valrico Subdivision.

 Passenger service would also operate on the Valrico Subdivision.
 Seaboard would operate the Cross Florida Limited over the line, which was one of the first rail services to connect Tampa and Miami directly.
-Trains accessed Miami through the Seaboard's Miami Subdivision in West Lake Wales (which was also completed in the 1920s).
+The Cross Florida Limited ran from Tampa ran to Plant City before turning south to Welcome Junction.
+It then ran the Valrico Subdivision to West Lake Wales, where it continued down the Miami Subdivision (which was built in the 1920s).
 The Cross Florida Limited would also have passenger stops in Mulberry and Bartow.
 The Mulberry depot still stands and is now a phosphate museum.

+Mergers

+In 1967, the Seaboard Air Line Railroad merged with the Atlantic Coast Line Railroad to form the Seaboard Coast Line Railroad.
+In the Seaboard Coast Line era, the Valrico Subdivision continued to be designated on the line from Valrico east through Bartow and West Lake Wales.
+Track east of West Lake Wales was redesignated as the Lake Wales Subdivision.
+Track was removed between Bartow and West Lake Wales by 1982.
+Remaining track east of West Lake Wales is now operated by the Florida Midland Railroad.